boopathi-0007/Food-Calorie-Estimation-Using-Machine-Learning/README.md

 else if(bmiStatus=="overweight" || bmiStatus=="obese"){

 if(cal>200){
-recommendation="⚠ Not recommended for high weight" }else{
+recommendation="Not recommended for high weight" }else{
-recommendation="Better choice for weight control"
+recommendation="Better food choice for weight control" }
-}

 }